ManuelGehl/molecule_solubility/README.md

 # molecule_solubility

-This project is based on the AqSolDB dataset, which is a curated dataset of 9982 chemical compounds with their aqueous solubility and several 2-dimensional descriptors.
+This project utilized the AqSolDB dataset, comprising 9982 chemical compounds, to predict aqueous solubility.
 The data was received from the Harvard Dataverse on December 11, 2023 (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OVHAW8).

-Data preprocessing involved removing duplicate names and high molecular weight outliers, categorizing descriptors, and scaling continuous features.
-Feature importance analysis identified key descriptors, with MolLogP being the most influential.
-Multiple regression models were screened and fine-tuned, with Support Vector Regressor, Gradient Boosting, k-Nearest Neighbors, and Multi-Layer Perceptron showing the best performance.
-Ensemble models combining these regressors outperformed individual models, with the stacking regressor achieving the lowest mean absolute error (MAE).
-Error analysis indicated that the model is most accurate for compounds with solubility around -2, but predictions deviate for higher and lower solubilities, suggesting further improvements could be made with a more uniform dataset or specialized models for different solubility ranges.
+Initial data preprocessing involved removing duplicates and high molecular weight outliers, categorizing descriptors, and scaling features.
+Feature importance analysis highlighted MolLogP as the most influential descriptor.

+Various regression models, including Support Vector Regressor, Gradient Boosting, k-Nearest Neighbors, and Multi-Layer Perceptron, were screened and fine-tuned.
+Ensemble models outperformed individual models, with the stacking regressor achieving the lowest mean absolute error (MAE).
+Error analysis revealed that the model was most accurate for solubility around -2, with deviations for higher and lower solubility values.

+The dataset was divided into organic and inorganic compounds, with only organic compounds retained for further analysis.
+Preprocessing steps included removing duplicates, filtering high molecular weight molecules, categorizing descriptors, counting key elements, and scaling continuous features.

+The best-performing models, when tested with MACCS fingerprints and combined features, achieved an RMSE of 0.92 on the test set.
+Graph neural networks (GNNs) were also tested but did not outperform the models using 2D descriptors and MACCS fingerprints.
+Incorporating graph-level features into the GCN architecture significantly improved its performance, achieving an RMSE of 0.921.

 ## Dataset Overview